sujit-shrc/devsnest-notes-app/README.md

 ### The simplest way to keep notes Light, clean, and free.
-Our note taking app helps you capture and prioritize ideas.
+Our note taking app will help you to capture and prioritize your ideas.

 Features:
 ---------